-It’s not dropping the “F” bomb to your spouse (but that doesn’t help either).
+It’s not dropping the “F” bomb on your spouse (but that doesn’t help either).

 I heard a quote this week about deception.

 “Relationship ends where deception begins.”
-(I heard this from Dr. John Townsend)
+Dr. John Townsend

 Think of your marriage.
 You’re frustrated with your spouse about something.
 They pick up on your non-verbals and ask;

 “Honey, what’s wrong?”